yunghanjeong/ma286_linalg/reviews/chapter_1_sys_lin_eq.md

 The final column, constants, are the solution to your equation.

 #### System with no solutions
-Consider following system, usually obtained during Gauss-Jordan elimination process:
+Consider the following system, usually obtained during Gauss-Jordan elimination process:

 $$\begin{bmatrix}
 1 && -2 && 3 && 4\\